CroXY3D/CroXYBoard/README.md

 It is possible to use 2 CroXYBoards with one near the printer's controller board and the other at the toolboard.
 This may simplify wiring somewhat.

-# PIN ASSIGNMENTS
+# 16 PIN MOLEX PIN ASSIGNMENTS
-1 12V
+1 12V - If using 24V fans, this can be connected to 24V or left disconnected

 2 GND